XanBelOr/Store-Inventory/README.md

 ## Experimental
 This library is currently in **beta**, meaning there may be bugs or unintended side effects when using this library.
-Use with caution, and please dm "xanbelor" on discord to report any issues or ping me on the [Minecraft Commands Server](https://discord.gg/QAFXFtZ).
+Use with caution, and please
+DM the user "xanbelor" on discord to report any issues or ping me on the [Minecraft Commands Server](https://discord.gg/QAFXFtZ).

 ## Thanks
 Big thanks to vdvman1 on the commands discord for helping me find out how to use inline loot tables to restore items from a storage!